 Taking good care of your teachers will have a trickle-down effect on students, making them more likely to see education as a viable and beneficial career option in the future.
 Notably, students report that their teachers inspire them to pursue teaching as a career more than their peers or parents.
 So: happier teachers mean happier students, and more students who will go on to become teachers.

 Plus, grow-your-own programs are not just for students.
-Many districts also invite support staff and other members of their communities to participate in these programs to help enable career changes into teaching.
+Many schools also invite support staff and other members of their communities to participate in these programs to help enable career changes into teaching.

 While many K-12 administrators have been busy trying to keep up with short-term turnover crises, hiring substitutes, and stemming the tide of burnout among their current roster of teachers, it’s been easy to ignore the longer-term initiatives that will help secure their future roster.
 If this sounds familiar, make sure you’re dialing back into those big-picture initiatives right now—and start the coming school year off with a firm plan in place for how to help develop the next generation of educators.